 The information you get is genuinely in-depth, and comes from some of the biggest names in the fitness industry.
 Elite coaches are often on as guests, but you’ll also hear what top athletes have to say, as well as researchers.
 The tone is conversational, which keeps everything easy to digest.
 It never feels like a lecture!

 Currently, they release two episodes per week, one Revive Stronger and one Improvement Season (which has different hosts and is bodybuilding-specific).
-Episodes last about an hour, cramming in an astonishing amount of information on any gym-specific topic.
+Episodes last about an hour, cramming in an impressive amount of information on any gym-specific topic.

 Best CrossFit Podcast: Talking Elite Fitness